Fleetwood Mac: 1967–1970: Formation and early years

-On tour in the US in January 1969, the band recorded Fleetwood Mac in Chicago (released in December as a double album) at the soon-to-close Chess Records Studio with some of the blues legends of Chicago, including Willie Dixon, Buddy Guy and Otis Spann.
-These were Fleetwood Mac's last all-blues recordings.
-Along with the change of style the band was also going through label changes.
-Until that point they had been on the Blue Horizon label, but with Kirwan in the band the musical possibilities had become too diverse for a blues-only label.
-The band signed with Immediate Records and released the single "Man of the World", which became another British and European hit.
-For the B-side Spencer fronted Fleetwood Mac as "Earl Vince and the Valiants" and recorded "Somebody's Gonna Get Their Head Kicked In Tonite", typifying the more raucous rock 'n' roll side of the band.
+On tour in the United States in January 1969, the band recorded Fleetwood Mac in Chicago (released in December as a double album) at the soon-to-close Chess Records Studio with some of the blues legends of Chicago, including Willie Dixon, Buddy Guy and Otis Spann.
+These were Fleetwood Mac's last all-blues recordings, with the band moving more towards rock.
+Along with the change of style, the band was also going through label changes.
+In early 1969, the band left Blue Horizon and signed with Immediate Records, releasing the single "Man of the World", which became another British and European hit.
+For the B-side, Spencer fronted Fleetwood Mac as "Earl Vince and the Valiants" and recorded "Somebody's Gonna Get Their Head Kicked In Tonite", typifying the more raucous rock 'n' roll side of the band.
 Immediate Records was in bad shape however, so the band shopped around for a new deal.
-The Beatles wanted the band on Apple Records (Mick Fleetwood and George Harrison were brothers-in-law), but the band's manager Clifford Davis decided to go with Warner Bros.
+The Beatles wanted the band on Apple Records, but the band's manager Clifford Davis decided to go with Warner Bros.
 Records (through Reprise Records, a Frank Sinatra-founded label), the label they have stayed with ever since.

 Under the wing of Reprise, Fleetwood Mac released their third studio album, Then Play On, in September 1969.
 Although the initial pressing of the American release of this album was the same as the British version, it was altered to contain the song "Oh Well", which featured consistently in live performances from the time of its release through 1997 and again starting in 2009.
-Then Play On, the band's first rock album, was written by Kirwan and Green, plus a track each by Fleetwood and McVie.
-Jeremy Spencer, meanwhile, had recorded a solo album of 1950s-style rock and roll songs, backed by the rest of the band except Green.
+The songwriting for Then Play On, which saw the band broaden their style away from straight blues, was handled mostly by Green and Kirwan.
+Spencer did not contribute any songs, but released a solo album in early 1970, which featured backing from Fleetwood, McVie and Kirwan.